A comparison of three ways to measure time-dependent densities with quantum simulators: Results and discussion

-\emph{Two-electron test system}.--- The two-electron system that we tested on is the four spin-orbital HeH$^+$ model with parameters matching the example found in Ref.~\cite{szabo2012modern}.
+We tested our methods on two different Hamiltonians, one is the 4-orbital HeH$^+$ model, the other is the 8-orbital HeH$^+$.
+For the 4-orbital model, the basis set used to examine the HeH$^+$ molecule is that given in Reference~\citenum{szabo2012modern} which results in four spin orbitals.
+The interatomic distance is 1.401 Bohr.
 The basis functions are orthogonalized and then transformed such that the one-body Coulomb matrix is diagonal.
 This transformation was chosen so that a corresponding scalar time-dependent Kohn-Sham potential could be calculated using for this system using the method of Reference~\citenum{Brown2019}.

+For the larger case, we used HeH$^+$ at the same geometry but in the 6-31G basis set \cite{Ditchfield71}.
+This resulted in twice the number of basis functions as the minimal example.
+The integrals in the 6-31 basis were computed using Pis4 \cite{psi4}.

-The initial state at $t = 0$ places two electrons in the first two modes of opposite spin.
-This state is obtained by employing two $X$-gates to prepare $\psi(0)=\ket{1100}$.
+The basis functions are orthogonalized and then transformed such that the one-body Coulomb matrix is diagonal.
+This transformation was chosen so that a corresponding time-dependent Kohn-Sham potential could be calculated using for this system using the method of Reference~\citenum{Brown2019}.
+In both models, the initial state at $t = 0$ places two electrons in the first two modes of opposite spin.
+This state is obtained by employing two $X$-gates to prepare $\ket{\psi(0)}=\ket{1100}$ in the 4-orbital model and $\ket{\psi(0)}=\ket{11000000}$ in the 8-orbital model.

 Using Rigetti's quantum virtual machine \cite{Forest}, we then evolve the system under its Hamiltonian for times less than three atomic units.
-The propagation is implemented via first-order Trotterization with three time steps.
+The propagation is implemented via the first-order Trotterization with Trotter step equal to three.
 To reduce the Trotter error in evolution, either a shorter Trotter step or a higher order Trotter approximation must be used \cite{Hatano2005}.
-This means more quantum gates are needed, making it hard to be implemented on a near term device.
+This means more quantum gates are needed, making it harder to be implemented on a near term device.
 Additional sources of error are associated with finite sampling from the binomial distribution and the error associated with the inference steps.
 To make the virtual machine slightly closer to a real quantum computer, in all methods below, measurement noise was added into the system, giving 1\% probability of flipping the qubit.
-It should be noted that the quantum noise found on the actual device was much higher.
+It should be noted that the quantum noise found on the actual device was much higher, so we will not present the results from the actual quantum device.